 How to deliver on social media during Veganuary

-The new year offers the perfect opportunity for brands within the vegan industry to raise awareness of their products, what they stand for as a brand and ultimately why a consumer should choose their products over those of their competitors.
+The new year offers the perfect opportunity for brands within the vegan industry to make noise about their products, their brand values and ultimately why a consumer should choose their products over those of their competitors.

-The rise of Veganism isn’t just down to lifestyle choices either, it’s due to consumer necessity.
-The cost-of-living crisis is pushing consumers towards adopting Veganism as the cost of dairy and meat soars faster than plant-based alternatives.
-Given this overgrowing demand, Veganuary is a month where brands can’t afford to miss out on a slice of the pie.
+The rise of Veganism is largely down to lifestyle choices, but there’s a growing number of people opting for vegan options because of the cost-of-living crisis, as the cost of dairy and meat continues to soar faster than plant-based alternatives.
+Given this growing demand, Veganuary a great opportunity for brands to grab a slice of the pie.

 Paid social media advertising